loymax/LoymaxPushNotificationSample/README.md

 # PushApp - Test application for Push Notification system using Loymax PublicAPI

+## Setup

-Applicaiton does not contain *Google-Services.json*, add your own file to run this app.
+Application does not contain *Google-Services.json*, you should to create your own:

-Also don't forget to change app's Package ID to same as in your json file.
+- Change application Package ID inside AndroidManifest file from "com.test.pushapp" to yours one
+- Complete registration on [Firebase Console](https://console.firebase.google.com/) and create your project there
+- Go to "Project settings -> General" and add your application Package ID there
+- Download "google-services.json" file and add it into project
+- Change its "Build Action" from "None" to "GoogleServicesJson"
+- Build and run the project

-More information you could find [HERE](https://firebase.google.com/docs/cloud-messaging/android/client).
+More detailed information about Firebase SDK setup you could find on [official firebase documentation page](https://firebase.google.com/docs/cloud-messaging/android/client).